Skip to content

 • Custom integrations — You want transcription output piped directly into your database, CMS, search index, or analytics system without manually downloading files.

-API Free Tier Languages Real-Time Best For
+API Free Tier Languages Real-Time Example use case

 Pricing changes frequently — always verify current rates and free tier limits on each provider's official pricing page before building production workflows.